-- Download the PDF versions of the forms. - Identify the information that is needed. - Note that some elements in the forms are mandatory and others are optional. - Collaborate at a national level to gather all the information required for the topic submission. - Prepare all the content needed for completing the forms.
+- Download the PDF versions of the forms. - Completed the required information. - Note that some elements in the forms are mandatory and others are optional. - Collaborate at a national level to gather all the information required for the topic submission. - Prepare all the content needed for completing the forms.